bxservice/idempiere-rest-docs/docs/quickstart.md

 ### Next Steps

-- Explore the [Tutorial section](./tutorial-basics) to learn more about the API
+- Explore the the full [API Guides](./category/api-guides/) to learn more about the API

 ### Troubleshooting